-According to analysis of data from Hunger in America 2014, there are approximately 6.7 million youth ages 10 through 19 among the 46.5 million individuals who receive assistance from the Feeding America network each year.
-To date, limited research has focused on teens’ experience with food insecurity, while service providers often report challenges in reaching teens through existing child hunger programs.
+Approximately 6.7 million youth ages 10 through 19 receive assistance from the Feeding America network each year.
+But limited research has focused on teenagers’ lived experience with food insecurity.

-The Teens and Hunger Project is a research collaborative between Feeding America and the Urban Institute aimed at better understanding the ways in which teens experience and cope with food insecurity in the United States, made possible through funding from the ConAgra Foods Foundation.
-It used qualitative methods – a series of focus group discussions with teens, ages 13-18, in 10 low-income communities across the country – to explore three key questions:
+Supported by the ConAgra Foods Foundation, Feeding America partnered with the Urban Institute to better understand how teens experience and cope with food insecurity in the United States.
+The research collaboration used qualitative methods – a series of focus group discussions with teens, ages 13-18, in 10 low-income communities across the country.

-- Teens would overwhelmingly prefer to earn money through a formal job, though prospects for youth employment are extremely limited in most focus group communities.
+Teens would overwhelmingly prefer to earn money through a formal job, but youth employment opportunities were extremely limited.

-- Some teens facing serious deprivation resort to strategies to get food that involve personal risk and potential long-term negative consequences, such as exhibiting criminal behavior or engaging in transactional dating relationships.
-While not at all representative of the behaviors of all food-insecure teens, these extreme examples signal the seriousness of teen hunger among some youth and the risks it poses.
+Some teens facing serious deprivation resort to strategies to get food that involve personal risk and potential long-term negative consequences.
+These coping strategies include criminal behavior or transactional dating relationships.
+These extreme examples signal the seriousness of teenage hunger among some youth and the risks it poses.